PimvanderLoos/AnimatedArchitecture/README.md

-# BigDoors v2
+# AnimatedArchitecture

-BigDoors is a plugin for the Minecraft server mod [Spigot](https://spigotmc.org).
+AnimatedArchitecture is a plugin for the Minecraft server mod [Spigot](https://spigotmc.org).
 Its aim is to enhance your server with animated blocks that can be used to create many kinds of animated structures.
 For example, big doors.

-BigDoors v2 is the new upcoming release of BigDoors.
+AnimatedArchitecture is the new upcoming rewrite of the old BigDoors plugin.
 It is currently still very much a work in progress without a planned release date.<br>
 If you are looking for the current release of BigDoors, please check out [v1](https://github.com/PimvanderLoos/BigDoors/tree/v1) instead.

-## Using v2
+## Using AnimatedArchitecture

 ### Warnings

-Before you try to use v2, please be aware that this project is still very much in development, so:
+Before you try to use AnimatedArchitecture, please be aware that this project is still very much in development, so:

 * There are many unfinished features.
 * You will encounter many bugs when using it.
 I am aware of many of them, so you don't need to report every minor issue